 - Sample Busan Itinerary: 2 Days

 Arrival & Getting Around Busan

 As the second-largest city in Korea, Busan is very well-connected to the rest of the country.
-Nearby cities like Gimhae, Daegu, or the historic Gyeongju are just a short bus ride away.
+Nearby cities like Gimhae, Daegu, or the historic Gyeongju are just a short bus ride away, which is why I don’t recommend only visit Busan on a day trip.
 South Korean public transport is world above that of the rest of Asia, except for neighboring Japan.
 Getting to Busan will either involve a bus, train, or airplane depending upon how far away you are.

 Big cities near Busan include Gimhae, Daejeon, Gyeongju, Gwangju, Daegu, and Pohang.
 Getting around Busan will be easiest via the metro, and the system of buses.
-Be sure to download a Korean translation app like Papago and a Korean map app like Naver Maps, as those will have the best translations and directions (Google Maps is absolute crap in Korea).
+Be sure to download a Korean translation app like Papago and a Korean map app like Naver Maps, as those will have the best translations and directions (Google Maps is absolute crap in Korea) to follow throughout your South Korea itinerary.
 But be warned, it may take awhile to get across town, no matter what route you take!